 #6 Social Media

 Social media is a great way for us to feel connected to the world and the people we love and care about.
 And of course, during Covid times, it has become the way we have kept in contact with the people we can’t see.
 But there is a negative side to social media, and who we choose to follow and what we choose to believe.
 Take a moment to go through who you are friends with, or who you follow.
 If they don’t bring you joy, maybe they don’t need to be on there!
+But make sure that social media does not impact your mental health.

 #7 Declutter/Tidy a Certain Spot in the House